Skip to Main Content

 Why is my color darker than it was the first time my color was applied?
 My hair is feeling dull and lifeless but I’m not changing anything!
 What’s happening to my hair color?

-Hair dye came out too dark - what to do?
+Hair dye too dark - what to do?

 If your hair color is already too dark, too dull, too brassy, or too anything, you can always use a hair color primer.
 That’s right—primers aren’t just for makeup.
 Prime for Perfection® penetrates the hair cuticle to remove excess color build up, giving you an optimal base for your color.
 Formulated without ammonia, bleach, peroxide, parabens, phthalates and gluten, the gentle hair-loving formula will help your hair receive new color, feel healthier, and look downright fabulous.
 We recommend this product for those with dark brown hair, blonde hair, gray hair, and black hair.